dacarras/r4sda/README.md

   - The goal of r4sda is to make it easier to work with large scale assessment studies data.
-  - Is a collection of wrapper functions, mainly, generated to resolve common tasks when working with large scale assessment data, analysis of secondary data from large national records, and nested data observations
+  - Is a collection of simple, wrapper functions, mainly, generated to resolve common tasks when working with large scale assessment data, analysis of secondary data from large national records, and nested data observations
   - It generates tables, variables, weights, and other objects to aid large scale assessment data analysis
   - It relies on libraries such as: dplyr, stringr, purrr

 # Pendings

-  - z\_score is not being exported, fix the latest update (20190416)
   - add sample data to show functions examples
   - add a viggnete
   - add merge function
-  - add checks for nested data (i.e. check if clustering variables are unique across a data frame)

 # Done